-• Stripping costs
+Stripping costs

-A separate ore body was identified in the previous year and work commenced to access the ore body in the current year.
-Costs related to the removal of overburden to all access to this new ore body is estimated and allocated based on the ratio waste rock removed to allow access divided by total waste rock removed.
+A separate ore body was identified in the previous year and work commenced to access the ore body in the previous year.
+Costs related to the removal of overburden to allow access to this new ore body is estimated and allocated based on the total waste rock divided by mineral content.